-I came to Mount Royal in 2012 to take the position of Chair of the Department.
-Due to my position as Chair, I do not teach as much as the other faculty members.
-Therefore, you may not know me.
-Please do not hesitate to email or call my office to set up an appointment.
+Tom Buchanan, Ph.D., I came to Mount Royal in 2012 to take the position of Chair of the Department.
+After ten years as Chair, I am transitioning back into teaching and will be on and off leave until Winter 2024.
+Please do not hesitate to email me to set up an appointment.
 I would be more than happy to discuss the honours program and potential topics with you at any time.
+I can also give you a sense of the program itself as well as alternative supervisors, alternative tracks, and how to gain research experience as an MRU sociology student.

-My work has involved examining race and gender differences in work and gender role attitudes as well as pay fairness.
+My work has involved examining race and gender gaps and differences in work, pay, and parenting.
 I am also interested in helicopter parenting and its impact on well-being.
-I have also examined university faculty attitudes regarding students with disabilities.
+I have also examined university faculty attitudes regarding students with disabilities and the impact of accommodations on academic performance.
 I would encourage you to take a look at my profile on the department's webpage to get a sense of my research topics.

 Given the tight timeframe of the honours program, I would be most interested in a quantitative project using secondary data.
-I have presented and published with students and am very interested in students' successful transition from university.
+I have presented and published with students and am very interested in students' successful transition from university whether that be working in a sociological job directly or going to a graduate program in sociological or professional field.